COULD THERE BE A LOST CIVILISATION WITHIN A HOLLOW EARTH?

 He was a prolific artist, poet and writer and much of his work is preserved in the Roerich Museum in New York.
 He was also a principled man and an activist in the cause of the preservation of artistic works in times of war.
 He was nominated several

 time for The Nobel Peace Prize.
-Yet it is in Roerich's quest for the lost kingdom of Shambhalla for which AOAS most regard him.
-Shambhalla is the sacred and lost kingdom which legend says exists deep within the earth.
+Yet it is in Roerich's quest for the Lost Kingdom of Shambhala for which AOAS most regard him.
+Shambhala is the sacred and lost kingdom which legend says exists deep within the Earth.
 It is said to be a civilisation

 of great power and spiritual, social and technological achievement.
-In studying the many legends of the West and East AOAS concluded that Shambhalla, often known also as 'Agartha' is not only real but that it is the very same world, known in other
+In studying the many legends of the West and East AOAS concluded that Shambhala, often known also as Agartha or Agarti is not only real but that it is the very same world, known in other

 nothing about Shambhala—you wish to know nothing.
 Probably you ask only out of curiosity; and you pronounce this sacred word in vain.”.
 “Lama, I do not ask about Shambhala aimlessly.
 Everywhere, people know of this great symbol under different names.